“Blue technology industries will help the expansion of the hydrographic market” - 14/01/2020

 A view of hydrographic technology and the market for 2020

 In the last decade, there has been a steady march towards the automation of hydrographic data collection.
-Jim Gardiner, a Research Scientist at Valeport, views the technical and commercial challenges in hydrographic operations.
+Jim Gardiner, a research scientist at Valeport, views the technical and commercial challenges in hydrographic operations.

 In terms of multibeam technology, we’ve seen continual advancements from the main players such as Teledyne Reson, Kongsberg, R2Sonic and the emergence of Norbit.
-Alongside this, there has been a steady improvement of GPS, inertial positioning systems and acquisition/processing software.
+Alongside this, there has been a steady improvement in GPS, inertial positioning systems and acquisition/processing software.
 As the capability of these systems has improved, it has placed a focus on the importance of accurate and reliable sound velocity data.
 To achieve accurate bathymetry, knowledge and understanding of your sound velocity environment is critical, particularly in coastal and estuarine environments.